IATA raises profit outlook for world's airlines

 ASIA, MIDDLE EAST

 IATA's improved outlook is a boost for Asian airlines that have been plagued by weak earnings.
-In August, the world's largest air freight carrier, Cathay Pacific Airways, posted its worst first-half loss since 2003, hurt by high fuel costs, weak cargo demand and fewer premium passengers.
+In August, the world's largest air freight carrier, Cathay Pacific Airways (0293.HK), posted its worst first-half loss since 2003, hurt by high fuel costs, weak cargo demand and fewer premium passengers.

 "Despite a slowdown in the Chinese economy, Chinese domestic demand is still growing at nearly 10 percent," Tyler said.
 "The demand for regional and long-haul travel has held up better than expected in the face of economic uncertainty."

-Australia's Qantas Airways also posted a full-year net loss of A$244 million for the first time in 17 years and cancelled orders for 35 Boeing Dreamliner jets to cut costs.
+Australia's Qantas Airways (QAN.AX) also posted a full-year net loss of A$244 million ($253.74 million) for the first time in 17 years and cancelled orders for 35 Boeing Dreamliner jets to cut costs.

-Although Singapore Airlines Ltd, the world's No.2 carrier by market value, posted a net profit of S$78 million for the quarter ended June, it warned that profits at its cargo and passenger units remain under pressure.
+Although Singapore Airlines Ltd (SIAL.SI), the world's No.2 carrier by market value, posted a net profit of S$78 million ($63.59 million) for the quarter ended June, it warned that profits at its cargo and passenger units remain under pressure.

 North American carriers are expected to boost profits to $1.9 billion this year from $1.3 billion in 2011, after extensive restructuring.
 Asian profits of $2.3 billion continue to drive most of the industry's growth although they will be down from last year's $5.3 billion.